What’s so great about white ink?

 White Ink is the extra exceptional fifth color in our digital printing process which will expand your projects to a new level of creativity.
-Here we explain the five things you need to know about White Ink and how you can get the most out of it.
-This white is considered a ‘spot white’ which means that the ink appears as an additional color to the printing spectrum CMYK.
+Here we explain the five things you need to know about it and how you can get the most out of it.
+This white is considered a ‘spot white,’ which means that the ink appears as an additional color to the printing spectrum CMYK.

 What are the benefits of white ink?

 - A creative alternative to traditional colored ink options

 - Wider variety of stock options

 - Digital printing is ideal for short-run printing projects (you no longer need to order large quantities)

 - Varnish look if applied to white paper

 - Get more visual impact with one piece by using sandwich printing (ex. a window cling that has a different image on both sides)

 What stocks and jobs are good for white ink?

 When using white ink, you’re probably aiming for a sophisticated and striking finish, so you don’t want to use the wrong stock and diminish the effect.
 You can give your project personality by choosing the perfect stock.
 If your goal is to make a bright impression, we would go with a neon stock.
 Do you want sophisticated?
 Go for a black or soft-touch stock.
 Is your business casual and rustic?
 We love the Kraft paper look.
 You can’t go wrong with any darker-colored stock with white.
 Just remember, like a white crayon, this ink is not going to be visible on lighter stocks as well as dark.